 501 North Cass Lake Road, Waterford, Michigan 48328 – Ph: (248) 682.1088

 You don’t need to take all four GED subtests at the same time.
 You can do so one at a time and your scores are counting for two years.
 The four separate tests are in the subject fields of Math, Science, Literacy, and Social Studies.
 TASC and HiSET exams include individual reading and writing tests so five in total.

-GED stands for General Education Development, and the diploma will certainly improve employment options and qualified for an education at an institution of higher education.
+GED stands for General Education Development, and the diploma will certainly improve employment options and qualified for education at an institution of higher education.
 There are NO online GED testing options, so beware of websites telling you something different.
 They are fraudulent.
 To find more prep sites, check out this link to all U.S. GED programs.

-In early 2016, the passing score on each of the four independent GED subtests was reduced from 150 to 145.
+Two years after the new GED program was implemented, the passing score on each of the four independent GED subtests was reduced from 150 to 145.
 For more information go to this GED News post.
 TASC and HiSET exams are scored differently.

 A few years ago, the GED exam was totally rebuilt from the ground up.
 Revamping the GED exam was needed to make sure the GED program got back in line again with education and industry requirements and expectations.
 The GED exam is entirely computer-based which makes sense as there are hardly any positions left that do not require basic computer and keyboarding skills.
 Now, successful GED applicants will be far better prepared for a college education and the contemporary work floor.